vvhr/advanced-ele-ui/README.md

 - ✅ `AeDialog`: Enhance the dialog component. `el-dialog` is currently rough in style and functionality; we will encapsulate a more attractive and controllable dialog component.
 - ✅ `AeDrawer`: Drawer component, same as above.
 - ✅ `AeTabs`: Tabs component, same as above.
-> The following components will be released separately as the **advanced-ai-ui** component package for on-demand importing.
-- ⬜ `AeInputAI`: A dialog component specialized for AI chat scenarios, supporting a custom toolbar, text input, file upload, image upload, voice input, and theme switching.
-- ⬜ `AeMessageAI`: A chat bubble component for AI chat scenarios, supporting avatar, name, time, content area, deep-thought area, attached images and file display, buttons for copy, resend, like, feedback, voice playback, etc. Supports custom footer controls.
-> The following components will be released separately as the **advanced-lowcode-ui** component package for on-demand importing.
-- ⬜ `AeFormDesginer`: Visual form designer.
-- ⬜ `AeTableDesginer`: Visual table designer.
-- ⬜ `AeCodeViewer`: Lightweight code viewer with light/dark theme switching and syntax highlighting, supporting display of languages such as js, ts, vue2, vue3, css, less, etc. Supports line numbers and fold/unfold.
-- ⬜ `AeCodeEditor`: Code editor with two-way binding, theme switching, syntax highlighting, line numbers, folding/unfolding, custom completion, and basic syntax checking.
-- ⬜ `AeJsonViewer`: JSON viewer that supports theme switching, lightweight JSON display, node expand/collapse, and different highlight colors for different value types.
-- ⬜ `AeJsonEditor`: Lightweight JSON editor that displays JSON data as tree nodes, supports node expand/collapse, editing property names or values, adding or removing properties for objects, and adding or removing members for arrays.
-- ⬜ `AeJsFuncEditor`: JavaScript function editor that, unlike a code editor, focuses on editing the body of a single function while the function name, input parameters, and output types are predefined.
-Can be used in the form designer to configure component function properties.
-- ⬜ `AeOptionsEditor`: Options editor specialized for custom option data; allows predefining the option data structure, maximum count, and whether it's hierarchical, and renders input fields based on that structure.
-Supports quick import mode.
-- ⬜ `AeSandbox`: Code sandbox plugin that can execute and validate functions or code online, with built-in security checks to prevent illegal injection.

 > 💡 If you have good ideas or suggestions, feel free to raise them in [Issues](https://github.com/vvhr/advanced-ele-ui/issues)!

 ---